supervisorphp/supervisor/README.md

 **Note:** fXmlRpc can be used with several HTTP Clients.
 See the list on it's website.
 This is the reason why Client specific connectors has been removed.
 There is also a custom Client implementing `fXmlRpc\ClientInterface` which uses [indigophp/http-adapter](https://github.com/indigophp/http-adapter) package.

 ### Authentication

 As of version 3.0.0 `setCredentials` is no longer part of the `Connector` interface.
 As in the example you can use the `Authentication` adapter, but that only works if you use [indigophp/http-adapter](https://github.com/indigophp/http-adapter) adapters.
 Otherwise you have to provide authentication data to the HTTP Client of your choice.
 (For example Guzzle supports it out-of-the-box)

+### Exception handling

+For each possible fault response there is an exception.
+These exceptions extend a [common exception](src/Exception/Fault.php), so you are able to catch a specific fault or all.
+See the list of faults [here](resources/faults.php).

 ## Configuration